JNCressey/JNCressey.github.io/blogs/ut3-mutators/infiniteAmmoMutator.md

 ## Intro

 The computer game "Unreal Tournament 3" has a system for small modifications to be selected when you start a game.
-It calls these small mods “mutators”.
+It calls these small mods "mutators".
 I made a mutator that gives the weapons infinite ammo.

 I was looking through the available community-made mutators on unreal archive for ones that interested me to add to my game, when I wanted one that would give the weapons infinite ammo.
 There wasn’t one so I decided to make it.